AWS Public Sector Blog

 Educational offerings from the foundation are based on the vision and practice of founder, Dr. Albert C. Barnes, who believed that art had the power to improve minds and transform lives.
 Since its founding in 1922, the Barnes Foundation has taught hundreds of thousands of people, from pre-kindergarteners to adults, and formed strong partnerships with school districts, hospitals, and corporations to support art education in the local community.

 The pedagogy of Dr. Barnes—encouraging ideation and unique ways of interacting with art—lent itself to experimentation with technology to heighten the overall experience of visitors and learners.
 The art collection is 100 percent online with high resolution photography and allows visitors to search using both traditional search terms and visual elements.
 Barnes Focus, an in-gallery mobile web experience, visually scans any of the 3,000 gallery objects in seconds and shares additional information for visitors to contemplate.
-By embracing these technologies, which are powered by Amazon Elasticsearch Service and deployed via AWS Elastic Beanstalk, and adopting hybrid infrastructure of on-premises and cloud technology, the Barnes Foundation swiftly adopted a new strategy to further its mission of education when the COVID-19 pandemic began in March 2020.
+By embracing these technologies, which are powered by Amazon OpenSearch Service and deployed via AWS Elastic Beanstalk, and adopting hybrid infrastructure of on-premises and cloud technology, the Barnes Foundation swiftly adopted a new strategy to further its mission of education when the COVID-19 pandemic began in March 2020.

 Art class goes virtual with Amazon Interactive Video Services

 Transitioning to remote work over one weekend at the start of the pandemic, the Barnes Foundation team set to work strategizing approaches to continue to deliver their mission, particularly to support the surrounding community “locked down” in city apartments and condominiums.
 The team decided to take on a bold experiment: to produce a video series focused on explorations of art related careers ranging from textile arts and puppetry to culinary and circus arts.